 Kelly Siegel-Stechler is a Senior Researcher at CIRCLE, where she studies civic development and political socialization in schools.
 She is primarily focused on projects that advance civic learning and development in K-12 education, as well as questions related to youth political and electoral engagement.
 Prior to joining CIRCLE, Kelly worked as a Research Fellow with the Institute for Education Policy at the Johns Hopkins University School of Education, where she supported their work on civic development as it relates to curriculum, instruction, and school culture.
 Her professional background is in educational programming and youth outreach and engagement.
 She has led programs in global and multicultural education including Model UN, interfaith debate, and international exchange programs.
 She also has a background in political science and international relations.
 Kelly is passionate about advancing equity and strengthening democratic institutions by improving opportunities for all young people to access and use the skills and knowledge they need to meaningfully participate in civic life.

-Sara Suzuki is a Postdoctoral Research Fellow at CIRCLE where she is working on projects that explore how organizations, institutions, and systems embedded within and across communities can support and sustain youth civic engagement—ranging from voting to community organizing—can empower communities and bring about social change.
-Her research focuses on how young people use sociopolitical reflection and action (critical consciousness) to challenge systems of oppression and bring about social change.
+Sara Suzuki is a Senior Researcher at CIRCLE, where she works on projects that explore how organizations, institutions, and systems embedded within and across communities can support and sustain youth civic engagement in all of its forms.
+In particular, she focuses on how young people enact sociopolitical reflection and action (critical consciousness) to challenge systems of oppression and bring about social change.
 In her work, she also pursues innovation in anti-racist and anti-oppressive quantitative methodology, in particular by studying the application of QuantCrit to mixture modeling techniques.
-Sara serves as Chair of the Diversity, Equity, Inclusion, and Justice committee at Tisch College.
-She has a Ph.D. and M.S. in Applied Developmental and Educational Psychology from Boston College, and a B.A. in Psychology from Washington University in St. Louis.
-As a member of the Society for Research on Adolescence, Sara is involved in the Emerging Scholars committee and Inclusion, Equity, and Social Justice committee.
-She is an active community organizer in Cambridge, MA and is the development coordinator for Cambridge HEART.
+Sara serves as Chair of the Diversity, Equity, Inclusion, and Justice Committee at Tisch College.
+She has a Ph.D. and M.S. in Applied Developmental and Educational Psychology from Boston College and a B.A. in Psychology from Washington University in St. Louis.

 We're excited to have the support of students and young scholars who are serving as fellows or research assistants, supporting various projects and aspects of our work.